onflow/kitty-items/README.md

 2)  Run `flow project deploy --network emulator`
     - All contracts are deployed to the emulator.

+Thats it! 🏁

+Visit `http://localhost:3001` to interact with your new instance of Kitty Items!

 ## Testnet development
 ### Create a Flow Testnet account